 For this reason it is a good idea to consider taking out some kind of pet insurance so that you have the peace of mind in case your cavy does get sick.

-An insurance plan for your guinea pig can help meet the cost of any unexpected treatments from injuries as well as pay towards any ongoing treatments.
+The cost of insurance policy for your guinea pigs will vary depending on where you insure them.
+But you might find that the peace of mind in knowing they are covered makes it worth the monthly charges.
+An insurance plan can help meet the cost of any unexpected treatments from injuries as well as pay towards any ongoing treatments.

-Insurance costs can increase as your pet ages and you may end up paying more each month during the later years.
-However, you may find this pays for itself as older guinea pigs can have more health issues which will mean more potential expense at the vet.
+Insurance costs can increase as your pet ages and you may end up paying more for an older pet.
+However, as older guinea pigs can have more health issues, it may save you money in the long run.

 If you have more than one guinea pig or you have other pets as well, you might be able to get a multiple insurance policy that covers them all at a discounted price.